Hosting and bandwidth provided by MacAce.net.

 To locate the model identifier in software, select "About This Mac" under the Apple Menu on your computer and click the "More Info..." button.
 If the Mac mini is running OS X 10.7 "Lion" or later, you will need to click the "System Report" button after clicking "More Info..." as well.
 EveryMac.com has carefully hand documented each model identifier for your convenience.

-The EMC number is visible upon removing the bottom "spin off" panel to the right of the memory slots (when the ports are facing you).
-Accordingly, EveryMac.com also has hand documented the EMC numbers unique to each series.
+For the pre-Late 2014 Mac mini models, the EMC number is visible upon removing the bottom "spin off" panel to the right of the memory slots (when the ports are facing you).
+It is on the bottom of the "Late 2014" and "Late 2018" models toward the ports.
+As always, EveryMac.com has hand documented the EMC numbers unique to each series, too.

 Alu.
 Mac mini |